bluesky/tiled/docs/source/reference/specification.md

 An ``AccessPolicy`` gets two opportunities to restrict the entries that a caller can see.
-First, a Catalog gives it the opportunity to modify a query before it is processed in order to restirct the set of results marshalled from storage.
+First, a Catalog gives it the opportunity to modify a query before it is processed in order to restrict the set of results marshalled from storage.
 Second, it may filter the query results before they are returned to the user.
 Depending on the storage and the complexity of the data access rules, one or both of these modes may be used by a given AccessPolicy.